cult-of-coders/meteor-tuts/source/chapters/1/users.md

 ```
 Now, if you check their values, *Meteor.user()* and *Meteor.userId()* will be null, because there is no user that's currently logged in.

-The [callbacks](https://en.wikipedia.org/wiki/Callback_(computer_programming)) we used previously in `loginWithPassword`,
+The [callbacks](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) we used previously in `loginWithPassword`,
 `changePassword` and `logout` are optional.
-So you can make the application work without them.
+So, depending on the situation, you can make the application work without them.

 But wait!
-Your user's new password is so complex, he/she already forgot it(bad user...really bad user).
+Your user's new password is so complex, he/she already forgot it.
-Since we're good people, let's reset their password:
+In order to reset their password, you simply need to:
 ```js
 Accounts.forgotPassword({ email: 'donut@lover.com' })
 ```